-Grocery shopping on a budget is certainly a concern millennials face when looking to save money on food.
+Grocery shopping on a budget is certainly a concern we face when looking to save money on food.
 Perhaps you’re struggling to find a job.
-Or, maybe you’re trying to save for a house, or think you spend too much on your weekly shopping.
-Luckily, food shopping on a budget is possible, and can be healthy too!
-This guide will introduce a few ways for you to cut costs to ensure you are still eating healthy, even on a budget.
+Or, maybe you’re trying to save for a house or think you spend too much on your weekly shopping.
+Luckily, food shopping on a budget is possible and can be healthy too!
+This guide will introduce a few ways to cut costs to ensure you are still eating healthy, even on a budget.

 The first thing you can do to save money shopping for groceries is to create a budget.
 Indeed, you’ll save money grocery shopping when you create a food plan.
 The plan is what you’ll eat every breakfast, lunch, and dinner throughout the week.

-When you go food shopping without a plan, you are likely to pick up things that won’t get used.
+When you go food shopping without a plan, you will likely pick up things that won’t get used.
 Or worse, thrown away.
-For this to work, it’s important to have everything you need to create meals for the week, in advance.
+For this to work, it’s important to have everything you need to create meals for the week in advance.

-A food plan will reduce the costs while also reducing the amount of food going to waste.
+A food plan will reduce the costs while reducing the amount of food going to waste.
 Once you’ve started, planning your meals will feel like second nature.
-And, you won’t have to worry about deciding what you are cooking throughout the week!
+And you won’t have to worry about deciding what you are cooking throughout the week!

 Don’t Go Food Shopping Hungry

 This one doesn’t require much effort at all!
-To save money, make sure you don’t go food shopping when you’re hungry.
+To save money, don’t go food shopping when you’re hungry.
 Regardless of your budget, shopping with a detailed grocery list, ensures you don’t go off track if you are hungry.
-You are unlikely to reach for cheaper and healthier options if you are craving food, so this could impact your health and your wallet!
-Aim to go food shopping just after you have eaten to help you stay on track and save money for other things.
+You are unlikely to reach for cheaper and healthier options if you are craving food, which could impact your health and wallet!
+Aim to go food shopping just after eating to help you stay on track and save money for other things.

 Use What You Have In The Cupboards

 A great way to save money on weekly food shopping is to check what you already have in the cupboards.
 It’s surprising how easy it is to create meals using leftover ingredients that you didn’t think you’d be able to use.
-For example, you might have some stale bread lying around and some old mushrooms in the fridge.
-You could blitz up the bread with some oil and seasoning to make great breadcrumbs for a delicious baked mushroom dish.
+For example, you might have some stale bread and old mushrooms in the fridge.
+You could blend the bread with some oil and seasoning to make great breadcrumbs for a delicious baked mushroom dish.

 Or, you might have some broccoli leftover that won’t get used.
-You could add the broccoli and combine with seasoning, a potato or two, some of your homemade breadcrumbs.
-And, be sure to add some cheddar cheese for lovely (and healthy) broccoli tots.
+Add the broccoli and combine some of your homemade breadcrumbs with seasoning, a potato or two.
+And be sure to add some cheddar cheese for lovely (and healthy) broccoli tots.
 All it takes is a bit of creativity, and you can make delicious recipes without buying anything new.
-Indeed, a casserole is a great way to stretch the food budget once in a while.
+Indeed, a casserole is a great way to stretch the food budget occasionally.

 Also, look for products that offer multiple things in one product rather than shopping separately.
-For example, buy multivitamins rather than five different individual vitamins.
-Or, buy mixed frozen summer berries instead of fresh strawberries, blueberries and blackberries.
+For example, consider buying a multivitamin rather than five different individual vitamins.
+Or, buy mixed frozen summer berries instead of fresh strawberries, blueberries, and blackberries.
 And, get all-in-one washing tablets rather than detergent and softener separately.
-Spend some time looking at what the shop has to offer, and you’ll be able to easily cut unnecessary.
+Spend some time looking at what the shop offers, and you’ll be able to cut unnecessary easily.

 Consider No Name Products